Tax credits & benefits

-Generally speaking, you must work at least 30 hours a week, be 25 or older and be earning less than £13,253 if you're single and childless or £18,023 jointly if you are part of a couple, childless but working at least 30 hours a week.
+Generally speaking, you must work at least 30 hours a week, be 25 or older and be earning less than £13,253 if you're single and childless.
+Alternatively you must be earning less than £18,023 jointly if you are part of a couple, childless but working at least 30 hours a week.

 NOTE: Tax Credits are due to be replaced by Universal Credit.
 Transitional arrangements will apply.
 Full details have yet to be announced.